shubham15gupta09/Face_Recognition/README.md

 First, make sure you have dlib already installed with Python bindings:</br>
 Then, install this module from pypi using pip3 (or pip2 for Python 2):</br>
        <t> pip3 install face_recognition</t>

+#Made in Group with
+* Mohak Bahal
+* Mohammad sofiyan